zacharysgoldberg/To-Do-App/README.md

 Simple Todo application to practice using FastAPI and Nginx.

 ## Design
-FastAPI backend service, bootsrap frontend, PostgreSQL with SQLAlchemy, Nginx reverse proxy, and docker.
+FastAPI backend service, bootsrap frontend, PostgreSQL with SQLAlchemy, Alembic, Nginx as a reverse proxy, and Docker.